John Cale

 Lazy Day

-In 2020 the Lazy Day single was promoted with a video made by Abby Portner:
+In 2020 the stand-alone single Lazy Day was promoted with a video:

 "I was so ready to finally get my new album out; fits and starts and then damn 2020 happened!
 A lot to say in these times.
 "Context is everything and 140 characters isn't going to cut it!
 As a songwriter my truth is all tied-up in and through those songs that must wait a while longer.